 From here, you'll choose the Variations you'd like to test and a Prospect whose information will fill in any Attributes you used when crafting the Variation.
 (Not to worry, this message will only go to you!)

 Now we know WHO we want to contact and WHAT to send them, it's time to determine WHEN we start prospects on our sequence.

 WHEN?
 Determining schedules

-For that, head to Scheduling and create a schedule
+For that, head to Sequences > Schedules and create a new schedule.

-For example, here we can see that I selected every Monday, Tuesday, Thursday, and Friday to start at 9 am PST, 20 prospects from the Founder group.
+For example, in this Schedule, on Monday, Tuesday, Thursday, and Friday at 9 am, 20 prospects will be added to the Reaching Out Sequence from the Founder group.

 Save the Sequence, and you'll be all set.
 Now, on each prescribed day of the week at the appropriate time, QuickMail will check the Group for available Prospects, and start 20 of them on that Sequence.

 If there aren't any Prospects available, nothing will happen, so be sure to keep your Groups updated with fresh Prospects to make the most of QuickMail!

 We hope you've enjoyed this Basic Setup guide for QuickMail.
 If you have any questions, feel free to use the Search function at the top of this page, or shoot us an email: email@example.com